 Customer Support: No live support, email and knowledge base only

-Viscosity does not have a live chat support.
-Instead, they offer a knowledge base, community forums and email to contact support contained in their website.
+Viscosity does not have live chat support.
+Instead, they offer a knowledge base, community forums, and email to contact support contained in their website.

 Contacting support can also be done using the program by clicking the “about” button which shows the links to contact support as well as the button for purchasing a license.